-Created by artists Aaron Robinson and Holly Grace, Flow, is a kinetic wind sculpture tells the story of Bakery Hill’s history through contemporary symbolism.
+Created by artists Aaron Robinson and Holly Grace, Flow is a kinetic wind sculpture tells the story of Bakery Hill’s history through contemporary symbolism.

-It’s connection to the Eureka Stockade and the series of events that unfolded in the 1850’s was to become the turning point in Australian history.
+It’s connection to the Eureka Stockade and the series of events that unfolded in the 1850’s that was to become the turning point in Australian history.

 The placement of each turbine within this artwork mirrors a point of history in the events that led up to the Eureka Stockade.
 It is a visual timeline that can be read by traversing the site.

 The connecting turbines that flow and turn in sync are a representation of time passing.
 They are a symbol of the community’s connection to their history.

 June: James Esmond makes the first discovery of gold in Victoria at Clunes